RFC 9470 OAuth 2.0 Step Up Authentication Challenge Protocol

 Authentication Requirements Challenge

-Protected resource endpoints that utilize the OAuth 2.0 Step-up Authentication Challenge Protocol specification return an error response when the presented access token does not satisfy either or both of the authentication requirements (namely ACR and Max Age).
+Protected resource endpoints that utilize the OAuth 2.0 Step Up Authentication Challenge Protocol specification return an error response when the presented access token does not satisfy either or both of the authentication requirements (namely ACR and Max Age).

 The diagram below illustrates the flow from returning an error response to making an authorization request asking for an access token that satisfies authentication requirements.